Mat-foucher/Tropical2020/README.md

 Like an `edge`, a `leg` has the `vertices` property.
 The `vertices` of a leg will be a singleton set containing its root.

-### CombCurves <a name="combCurves"></a>
+### BasicFamily <a name="basFam"></a>

-The `CombCurve` class (short for Combinatorial Tropical Curve) provides an implementation both for combinatorial tropical curves and basic families of tropical curves.
+The `BasicFamily` class provides an implementation both for combinatorial tropical curves and basic families of tropical curves.
 The difference between these two interpretations is the monoid that one provides to the class.
-In order to use a `CombCurve` as a combinatorial tropical curve, use a free monoid with one generator.
+In order to use a `BasicFamily` as a combinatorial tropical curve, use a free monoid with one generator.
 For example, to create a three-element chain `v1--v2--v3` with the left edge of length one and right edge of length two, one could write the following: